 When Mark Zuckerberg walks around Facebook, they think that he can't take a bath because he doesn't sink in water.

-So when he goes up on Congress and is being berated by people who know that they're hoping to get, you know, B-roll for their local newscast and putting on a show, standing up to the big evil Facebook.
+When he goes up on Congress and is being berated by people who know that they're hoping to get B-roll for their local newscast and putting on a show standing up to the big evil Facebook, I think that's a completely new world that he experiences once every year when he testifies before Congress.

-You know, all this stuff that started up from uh Google to Facebook to Twitter to all these things, and they grew into such multi-zillion dollar companies.
+You know, all this stuff that started up from Google to Facebook to Twitter to all these things, and they grew into such multi-zillion dollar companies.

 They've never had to deal with this kind of stuff in their life.

-Well, that's true for most of the internet, and thank God the government wasn't involved in regulating the internet.
+And thank God the government wasn't involved in regulating the internet.

-Could you imagine how it would be like you somehow find a way to make your internet like the DMV and just ruin the whole thing?
+You'd somehow find a way to make your internet like the DMV and just ruin the whole thing.

-Uh no, they uh if you remember back in the 90s, Microsoft existed.
+No, if you remember back in the 90s, Microsoft existed.

-They said, We're in in Washington State, we don't have anything to do with Washington, D.C.
-The Democrats noticed that they weren't really ponying up for you know the the cause In political contributions.
+The Democrats noticed that they weren't really ponying up for the cause in political contributions.

 And the next thing you know, the Justice Department came sniffing around with an antitrust case.

-Then Microsoft opened a pretty which has grown into a pretty substantial operation in Washington, D.C., and suddenly their problems went away.
+Then Microsoft opened a pretty, which has grown into a pretty substantial operation in Washington, D.C., and suddenly their problems went away.

-It's great, and I think most people who work in computers in the tech industry, while they're very liberal socially, they mostly have a libertarian attitude towards government regulation, because they started their companies in their garage or their dorm room or whatever, and they grew it into these multi-million or billion dollar enterprises.
+It's great, and I think most people who work in computers in the tech industry, while they're very liberal socially, they mostly have a libertarian attitude towards government regulation because they started their companies in their garage or their dorm room or whatever, and they grew it into these multi-million or billion-dollar enterprises.

 But they don't seem to realize that sooner or later that big government blob that they're in support of absorbing everything else will come after them.